 Expressionism as an art movement can be very broad and difficult to characterize.
-It spans across different countries, mediums, movements and periods.
-Expressionist art was therefore not defined by a set of aesthetic principles, but rather as a tool of expression and societal commentary.
+It spans different countries, mediums, movements, and periods.
+Expressionist art was, therefore, not defined by a set of aesthetic principles, but rather as a tool of expression and societal commentary.
 Below are 10 iconic paintings that represent the evocative and dynamic nature of the expressionist period.

 The Scream (1893) by Edvard Munch

 Edvard Munch is regarded as one of the most significant and influential artists of modernism.
 He was part of the Symbolist movement and pioneered expressionist painting.
 He was influenced by impressionists and post-impressionists in Paris, such as Claude Monet, Vincent van Gogh, and Paul Gauguin.
 His career lasted nearly 60 years and produced numerous modern masterpieces.

 The Scream is one of the most iconic modern art pieces in the world.
 It is renowned for embodying the profound sense of angst and anxiety that permeated the early modernist era.
 The painting is largely autobiographical as it is based on Munch’s experience hearing a piercing ‘scream of nature’ after being left behind by two of his friends, who appear in the background of the piece.
 There are two versions of the painting; one is located at the Munch Museum in Oslo, and one at the Oslo National Gallery.

 The Blue Rider (1903) by Wassily Kandinsky